sharat87/sharats.me/content/posts/2012-02-18-serializing-python-requests-session-objects-for-fun-and-profit.md

-Next plan I had was to pick up attributes and data from a `Session` object, just enough to recreate this object using the Session constructor, and serialize those attributes as a json.
+Next plan I had was to pick up attributes and data from a `Session` object, just enough to recreate this object using the Session constructor, and serialize those attributes as a JSON.
 After all, the Session's API is very easy to use, how hard can picking attributes from it be? :)

 So, I dug in the [sessions.py][] module of python-requests library.
 And here's